hathawayj/medium-data/README.md

 > Arrow supports the dplyr verbs `mutate()`, `transmute()`, `select()`, `rename()`, `relocate()`, `filter()`, and `arrange()`.
 > Aggregation is not yet supported, so before you call `summarise()` or other verbs with aggregate functions, use `collect()` to pull the selected subset of the data into an in-memory R data frame.

-They alsow help us understand how to handle a single file that is too big for memory.
+They also help us understand how to handle a single file that is too big for memory.

 > For example, you have a single CSV file that is too big to read into memory.
 You could pass the file path to `open_dataset()`, use `group_by()` to partition the Dataset into manageable chunks, then use `write_dataset()` to write each chunk to a separate Parquet file—all without needing to read the full CSV file into R.

-The [arrow package] has [`open_dataset()`](https://arrow.apache.org/docs/r/reference/open_dataset.html) and varied [`read_` functions](https://arrow.apache.org/docs/r/reference/index.html) for importing data.
+The [arrow package](https://arrow.apache.org/docs/r/) has [`open_dataset()`](https://arrow.apache.org/docs/r/reference/open_dataset.html) and varied [`read_` functions](https://arrow.apache.org/docs/r/reference/index.html) for importing data.
 We want to leverage the options that keep the data in the [Arrow Table format](https://arrow.apache.org/docs/r/reference/Table.html).

 ### DUCKDB